Willoughby, a Warwickshire Village

 Willoughby Society

 The Willoughby Society was formed in 1962.
-It's objects were:
+It's objects are:

-2. Research into the history of the village
+2. To record the natural history of the Parish of Willoughby

 Today the Society arranges a programme of talks on subjects of interest to villagers, contributes to projects that enhance the village and it's facilities, and arranges regular social events.
 In addition members research the village history and preserve and expand the village archive of documents, photographs, and other media.